1. Who can come to He Huarahi Tamariki?

 5. What do I need to bring with me to enrol at HHT?

-If you are pregnant, you need proof of pregnancy.
-This could be a letter from your midwife, GP or a copy of your scan.
+u need a copy of your birth certificate and, if you are pregnant, you need proof of pregnancy.
+This could be a letter from your midwife or Doctor or a copy of your scan.
+If you have had baby, then bring their birth certificate too.
+Kids Count will let you know what paperwork they require to enrol your child.

 6. How many students are there?